La Vall d'Uixó: Tourism

-La Vall d'Uixó has an interesting heritage, especially Les coves de sant Josep (Saint Joseph's caves), which has an important caves painting into it, and it's the largest subterranean navigable river in Europe.
+La Vall d'Uixó has an interesting heritage, especially Les coves de sant Josep (Saint Joseph's caves), which has an important caves painting into it, and it's the largest navigable subterranean river in Europe.

 La Vall has two historical city centres, because it is the result of the union of "El poble de Baix", where is the Assumpció Church, and "El poble de Dalt" where is the Àngel Church.
 Both historical centres preserve its historical structure.